agiresearch/AIOS/README.md

 > [!WARNING]
 > The rollback feature of the AIOS terminal requires the connection to the redis server.
 Make sure you have the redis server running if you would like to use the rollback feature.

+#### Run computer-use Agent
+Make sure you have installed a virtualized environment with GUI, then you can refer to [Cerebrum](https://github.com/agiresearch/Cerebrum) for how to run the computer-use agent.

 ### Supported Agent Frameworks
 - [OpenAGI](https://github.com/agiresearch/openagi)